Cheap Trains Act 1883

 The Cheap Trains Act 1883 (46 & 47 Vict. c.
-34) was an act of Parliament of the United Kingdom that marked the beginning of workers' train (and later bus) services.
+34) was an act of the Parliament of the United Kingdom that marked the beginning of workers' train (and later bus) services.
 It removed the passenger duty on any train charging less than a penny (1d) a mile and obliged the railway companies to operate a larger number of cheap trains.

-Origin
+Background

-The Railway Regulation Act 1844 had established the provision of third-class coaches on what became known as "parliamentary trains".
+The Railway Regulation Act 1844 (7 & 8 Vict. c.
+85) had established the provision of third-class coaches on what became known as "parliamentary trains".
 This included the right of passengers in this class to take up to 56 lb of luggage with them to facilitate travel in search of work.
 In return, the railways were exempted from paying duty on these passengers.

-The duty was collected by the Board of Trade, and gradually, as services improved, the board allowed more and more exemptions, even on trains which did not stop at all stations, as required by the Act.
+The duty was collected by the Board of Trade, and gradually, as services improved, the board allowed more and more exemptions, even on trains which did not stop at all stations, as required by the act.
 However, as the duty collected rose to around £500,000 in the 1860s, the Inland Revenue took an interest.
 A test case in 1874 against the North London Railway confirmed that trains had to stop at all stations for the duty to be remitted.

 This duty had always been irksome to the railway operators, which felt that it hindered their development.
 The railway operators formed the Passenger Duty Repeal Association in 1874, followed in 1877 by another group, the Travelling Tax Abolition Committee.
 Between them they lobbied for the complete abolition of the duty.
 As is usual in those cases, the government would not agree without some quid pro quo.

-Act
+Provisions

 This period was one of extreme overcrowding in the major cities.
 It was a major political issue and one solution sought by the authorities was to encourage working people to move to new housing outside the cities.
 However, that implied the availability of cheap transport since even a penny a mile was beyond most people's reach.

-The Act applied to all trains charging less than a penny a mile, even those that did not stop at all stations.
+The act applied to all trains charging less than a penny a mile, even those that did not stop at all stations.
 The Board of Trade could decide whether a company's services were adequate and reasonably priced.
 If it felt otherwise, it could remove the company's exemption on all of its services.

+Repealed enactments

+Section 10 of the act repealed 5 enactments, listed in the schedule to the act.